tochman/the_blue_print/chapters/09-3-cicd-pipeline-implementation.md

 ::: important
 **The CI/CD Mindset**

-CI/CD isn't just about automation—it's about building a culture of quality and reliability.
+CI/CD isn't just about automation.
+It's about building a culture of quality and reliability.
 The goal is to make deployment so routine and reliable that it becomes boring.
 When deployment is boring, you can focus on building features instead of managing deployment anxiety.

 **Key principle**: Small, frequent changes are safer and more manageable than large, infrequent releases.
 :::